-Soho is my best example yet of an architectural “enabling structure” that would be built with sovereign spending, owned collectively by a National Housing Co-op and “built-out” with privately owned and financed autonomous dwelling projects.
-It was my entry in a national design competition for “The Residential Tower of the Future.”When I first read about the competition I decided to ignore it because I had spent so much time developing arguments (The Architect Who Couldn’t Sing; The Horizontal Skyscraper) about why architecture should be developed horizontally rather than vertically.
+Soho is my best example yet of an architectural “enabling structure” that would be built with the operations of modern fiat money owned collectively by a National Housing Co-op and “built-out” with privately owned and financed autonomous dwelling projects.
+It was my entry in a national design competition for “The Residential Tower of the Future.”When I first read about the competition I decided to ignore it because I had spent so much time developing arguments (An Architect’s Concerto; The Horizontal Skyscraper) about why architecture should be developed horizontally rather than vertically.
 I did not like vertical towers on principle: They were invented by the Stalin authoritarians to house the masses of workers controlled by the Russian state.
 Then they were adapted by the western capitalist rentiers (otherwise known as real-estate developers) as the ideal way to leverage and concentrate wealth.
 Then vertical towers took over the third world in a bizarre collaboration between authoritarianism, capitalism, and charade democracy which continues to this day.
 For me architectural towers represented and embodied, in other words, much of what had gone wrong with the human enterprise.

-Then I realized I might be missing an opportunity to make a point about Enabling Structures and Sovereign Spending.
-Even more interesting, I could suddenly see that horizontal and vertical development were not necessarily incompatible.
+Then I realized I might be missing an opportunity to make a point about Enabling Structures and Modern Money Theory.
+Even more interesting, I realized that horizontal and vertical development were not necessarily incompatible.
 It might be possible, I thought, to achieve the benefits of horizontal development going vertically, and that would be worth exploring—especially since the modern world continues, so insistently, to be enamored with building and living in vertical towers.
 So, I decided to tip my horizontal skyscraper back up in the sky and see what could be done.

 Soho in the Sky was inspired by the romantic notion of moving into an empty loft space in the Soho district of New York City, building it out in an eclectic artsy fashion, and living the high-artisan society life that’s only possible in places like the Big Apple.
 While in college, I’d once spent a weekend with friends of a friend who lived in just such a loft-space, and I was greatly impressed by the vitality of it all.
 I was especially taken with the idea that within the confines of the brick walls of 19th century manufacturing loft—surrounded by galleries, music bistros, and avant-garde food venues—you could, with creative impunity and without the supervision of any local building inspector, build the equivalent of my “house-in-the-woods.”